Hans Halvorson Physics, Logic, Philosophy

 Afternoon — Dyrehaven

 The Deer Park north of the city, reached by S-tog to Klampenborg, is one of the great pleasures of Copenhagen summers: ancient beeches, wandering deer, the old royal hunting grounds.
 After a week of dense, inward texts — the Postscript, the diagnosis of the age, the discourse on purity of heart — the afternoon here is deliberately unstructured.
 Walk into the forest, away from Bakken and the crowds, and do as little as possible.
-Tomorrow is Roskilde; next week is the end.
+Roskilde follows at the end of this week; then the final week begins.

 Morning reading